abrovinsch/Fritiof-Python/readme.md

 ### Emptiness markers

 What if we wanted to add an empty line to our tag?
 Just leaving a line blank won't work since that will be ignored by the interpreter.
-Instead we will have to explicitly add an empty line by printing an emptiness marker: `^`.
+Instead, we will have to explicitly add an empty line by printing an emptiness marker: `^`.

-For instance we might want to have a tag with 50% chance of returning "snoddas" and 50% chance of returning norhing.
+For instance, we might want to have a tag with 50% chance of returning "snoddas" and 50% chance of returning nothing.
 We would write that like this:

 ```
 §maybe_snoddas